marcgenevat/CamBot/README.md

 $ roslaunch cambot_img_processor cambot_img_processor.launch

-This will launch ros node that get these images to detect faces or balls
+This will launch both launcher files , ros node that publish images from webcam and ros node that get these images to detect faces or balls